 Ten Myths About Online Education Debunked

-Many people today lead extremely busy lives with dreams of continuing their education to earn their degree and enhance their career and income.
+Many people today lead extremely busy lives with dreams of continuing their education in order to earn their degree and enhance their career and income.
 A full family life and a full-time job might seem as if it's prohibiting you from attending traditional classroom college courses.
 People often dismiss or delay getting their college degree because they simply do not have the resources or time.
-There are a wide array of online colleges that now offer "virtual learning," where you no longer have to go to a physical campus to get a high quality education.
-Everything is presented via the internet through a registered login interface, essentially allowing you to learn at your own pace.
+There are a wide array of online colleges that now offer "virtual learning," where you no longer have to go on campus to get a high quality education.
+Everything is presented via the Internet through a registered log-in interface, essentially allowing you to learn at your own pace.
 This is a viable option for many families who would like to earn a degree, but simply cannot enroll in on-campus classes.